-There is some serious effort required to get the look of Lincoln, but imagine how cool you will look in a tee-shirt and jeans or a business suit.
+There is some serious effort required to get the look of Lincoln, but imagine how cool you will look in a T-shirt and jeans or a business suit.

-The chin curtain needs to be trimmed carefully so that all the beard is the exact same length.
-No hair stubble under the nose, under the lips, or cheeks.
+The chin curtain needs to be trimmed carefully so that the whole beard is of the exact same length.
+There shouldn’t be hair stubble under the nose, under the lips, or cheeks.

 8. The Long Goatee

-The long goatee is a fun combination of a small region of facial combined with the creativity to go as long as you want.
+The long goatee is a fun combination of a small region of facial hair combined with the creativity to go as long as you want.

-The only work required is keeping the mustache, cheeks, and jaw line regions free of stubble, then you can sculpt the goatee from the side of the mouth as low as you can go.
+The only work required is keeping the mustache, cheeks, and jawline regions free of stubble.
+After that, you can sculpt the goatee from the side of the mouth as low as you can go.

 The long goatee will need minimal trimming to keep the bottom region straight, but you will certainly stand out from other mere mortals in a crowd.

 9. The Chin Puff

 The big misconception about the chin puff is that it is the easiest of beard styles without a mustache.
 Do not let that small little patch of hair under the chin fool you.

-The chin puff can be as tiny or large as you like, moderate trimming will be required to keep it at a precise length.
+The chin puff can be as tiny or as large as you like, but moderate trimming will be required to keep it at a precise length.

-The reason there is so much work involved is because with only a small area of real estate occupied by facial hair, you have to shave the rest of the face, neck, mustache and under the lip to maintain the appeal of the puff.
+The reason why there is so much work involved is that even if only a small area of your face is occupied by facial hair, you have to shave the rest of the face, neck, mustache and under the lip to maintain the appeal of the puff.

 10. The Full Chin Curtain

 The full chin curtain gives guys the best of both worlds.
-Here you can grow facial hair on the majority of your face with very little in the way of maintenance.
+Here you can grow facial hair on the majority of your face with very little maintenance.